 Like everyone, I have faced life challenges as well.
-I have faced separation, bullying as a kid (and even have been blasted and mocked this year as an adult), losing a fortune in stock market bubbles of 2000 and 2008, panic attack, divorce processes as well as lawyers, and many others.
+I have faced separation, bullying as a kid (and even have been blasted and mocked this year as an adult), losing a fortune in stock market bubbles of 2000 and 2008, panic attack, separation processes as well as lawyers, and many others.
 But I have always been able to get back up on my feet.

 While there are definitely down periods, I try to stay as optimistic as possible and recover.
 Not sure where that ability to come back from comes from, but I think some from my mom raising me, my fear of failure, tremendous hard work, and other traits…and of course a little luck!
 I think everyone has the ability to recover from a challenge, no matter what the event is.